Macri-man/2DGame/README.md

 ## Items

 There are three items the player can equip; a hammer, rock, or fist.
+The Rock is used to attack the enemies and stop shurikens from  hitting the player.

 ## Player